News and media frequently asked questions

 What are the mobile phone penalties for drivers?

-A driver detected using their mobile phone illegally can receive a $1033 fine and four demerit points.
-Double demerit points and a further $1033 fine will apply for a repeat mobile phone offence within a 12-month period.
+A driver detected using their mobile phone illegally can receive a $1,078 fine and 4 demerit points.
+Double demerit points and a further $1,078 fine will apply for a repeat mobile phone offence within a 12-month period.

-Learner drivers can lose their licence from one mobile phone offence.
-P-Platers can also lose their licence from one offence or be subject to a one-year good driver behaviour period.
+Learner drivers will have their licence suspended from 1 mobile phone offence.
+P-Platers can also lose their licence from 1 offence or be subject to a one-year good driver behaviour period.

-For open licence holders, two offences in a 12-month period could mean losing their licence or choosing a one-year good driving behaviour period.
+For open licence holders, 2 offences in a 12-month period could mean losing their licence or choosing a one-year good driving behaviour period.

 Why will it be against the law to hold the phone or rest it on the driver's lap?